Kalabond Oval

 Kalabond Oval is a sporting oval in Kokopo, East New Britain Province, Papua New Guinea.
 It is home to rugby league team Agmark Gurias and has a capacity of just over 5,000 spectators.
 The stadium sits on the foot of an active volcano, Tavurvur.

 History

-In 2013, the stadium played host to the PNG vs Australia PM's XIII, the stadium will be home to the PNG Hunters in the Queensland Cup in 2014.
+In 2013, the stadium played host to the PNG vs Australia PM's XIII.
+The stadium was home to the PNG Hunters in the Queensland Cup for the 2014 and 2015 seasons before they relocated to the National Football Stadium.

-In October 2014 the stadium will host the 2014 OFC Women's Nations Cup.
+In October 2014 the stadium hosted the 2014 OFC Women's Nations Cup.